yuwei2010/PocketFlow/README.md

 ## Why Mini LLM Flow?

-Mini LLM Flow is designed to **be the framework used by LLM assistants**.
-In the future, LLM app development will be heavily **LLM-assisted**: Users specify requirements, and LLM assistants design, build, and maintain themselves.
-Current LLM assistants:
+Mini LLM Flow is designed to be **the framework used by LLMs**.
+In the future, LLM projects will self-programmed by LLMs themselves: Users specify requirements, and LLMs will design, build, and maintain.
+Current LLMs:

-1. **👍 Shine at Low-level Implementation**
-LLMs excel at APIs, tools, chunking, prompting, etc. These don't belong in a general-purpose framework; they're too specialized to maintain and optimize.
+1. **👍 Shine at Low-level Implementation:**  LLMs can handle APIs, tools, chunking, prompting, etc. These don't belong in a general-purpose framework; they're too specialized to maintain and optimize.

-2. **👎 Struggle with High-level Paradigms**
-Paradigms like MapReduce, task decomposition, and agents are powerful.
+2. **👎 Struggle with High-level Paradigms:** Paradigms like MapReduce, task decomposition, and agents are powerful.
 However, designing these elegantly remains challenging for LLMs.

-The ideal framework for LLM assistants should:
-(1) Remove specialized low-level implementations.
-(2) Keep high-level paradigms to program against.
+The ideal framework for LLMs should (1) remove specialized low-level implementations, and (2) keep high-level paradigms to program against.
 Hence, I built this minimal (100-line) framework so LLMs can focus on what matters.

-Mini LLM Flow is also a great learning resource, as many frameworks abstract too much away.
+Mini LLM Flow is also a great learning resource, as current frameworks abstract too much away.

 <div align="center">
   <img src="/assets/minillmflow.jpg" width="400"/>